sebGilR/list_presentation/README.md

 ## Setup

 1. Clone this repository and access the project's directory.
-2. Update the endpoint BASE url in src/services/endpoint.js with localhost:4000.
-3. Run "npm install".
+2. Run "npm install".
-4. Run "npm start" to work on the development server.
+3. Run "npm start" to work on the development server.

 ## Built With